myvsky/avito-fav-map/README.md

 brave|Brave
 vivaldi|Vivaldi
 safari|Safari
+After using the microservice once, you can access received map anytime at path: `{path_to_avito-fav-map}/renderedMap.html`.

 ### **_Instructions_**
 1. Log in to Avito in any browser that is specified in the list above.